A downloadable tool

 1 fill the shape (*)

-(**) the paint option does not work with XOR.
+(*) the fill option does not work with XOR mode, due to the use of the standard BOX routine.

 CHAR